 Under North Carolina law, income earned during a marriage is marital, even if you put it in an account in just your name.
 That means that if you put money from your paycheck in a joint checking account, a retirement account in just your name, or under your mattress, your spouse is likely entitled to his/her marital share.
 Any retirement benefits or pensions earned during a marriage are regarded as marital property and subject to division upon divorce.
 The standard formula divides the length of the time the spouse was simultaneously employed and married by the amount of time employed.

 Divorce and other family law matters involve the most complex yet personal issues you may ever face.
-At Haas Tharrington, we are here to help when you need skilled and trusted legal counsel.
+At Haas & Associates, we are here to help when you need skilled and trusted legal counsel.
 We will separate myth from reality so that you understand your rights and can make informed decisions about your future.
 To schedule a consultation, contact us or call (919) 783-9669 today.